Pharmaceutical Sciences, Ph.D.

 - Submission of a doctoral program of study form.
 Satisfactory completion of all coursework taken in the first two years will be evaluated by the committee.

-- Submission of a written initial research proposal, followed by an oral presentation and defense of the proposal to the thesis committee.
+- Submission of a written initial research proposal, followed by an oral presentation and defense of the proposal to the dissertation committee.

 - The comprehensive written and oral examination must be completed by the end of the third year.